Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Collections/Graph[T]/Vertices.md

 ### Vertices

-Gets a collection containing the vertices in the graph.
+Gets the vertices in the graph.

 ```cs
 public IEnumerable<T> Vertices { get; }